noah-art3mis/intersect/README.md

 Find the job you actually want - using AI.

+Cyborg search -- both humanized and automated.

+Tell me about yourself -- no need to use your CV.
+Paste the lyrics to your favourite song.
+X. Or do whatever.
+Any text will do, including your CV.
+Compare the results of your CV with your actual interests!
+This is supposed to be an edifying experience -- the journey might inform you better than the destination.

 Finds jobs based on vibes instead of specific parameters.
 Uses a similarity search workflow with embedding models to compare your CV with jobs descriptions.
 Reorders listings based on similarity with the input text, not unlike a [recommendation](https://cookbook.openai.com/examples/recommendation_using_embeddings) algorithm.
 This is not supposed to substitute manual search, but to make it easier by ordering the results by relevance.
 This can also be combined with more traditional NLP techniques such as TF-IDF.

 Possible alternative product names: axis, compass, pathway, waypoint